-4 Money Lessons to Teach Your Kids Before College
+4 Money Lessons to Teach Your Teens Before College

-Once kids reach their junior or senior year of high school, it’s time to teach them how to handle their finances.
+Once kids reach high school, it’s time to teach them how to handle their finances.
 That’s especially true as they think about college costs.

 Teens who learn about money and financial independence are in a better position to understand the cost of their education.
-These lessons about money will serve children well for the rest of their lives.
+These lessons will also serve them well for the rest of their lives.

 1. Know the Real Cost of Debt

-One way or another, young students will likely learn about debt—nearly two out of three college students graduate with student loans.¹ Ideally, you want them to understand the real cost of debt, and not be hurled into a trial-by-fire situation.
+One way or another, young students will likely learn about debt: More than half of college students graduate with student loans.¹ Ideally, you want them to understand the real cost of debt, and not be hurled into a trial-by-fire situation.

 One of the best ways to teach children about debt and the impact of interest is to include them in conversations about college costs.